Top 10 Electric Cars in 2021

-With record sales of electric cars yet again in 2020, and that the fact that there are more than 164,000 pure-electric cars now on the UK roads, you may wonder if now is the time to switch to driving an EV.
+With record sales of electric cars yet again in 2020 and that there are more than 164,000 pure-electric cars now on the UK roads, you may wonder if now is the time to switch to driving an EV.
 There will come a time when you won’t have much choice – it’s now less than a decade away until the UK Government’s ban on sales of vehicles powered purely by internal combustion engines will come into effect.

-One of the main reasons why there’s a boom in electric cars is that newer models are managing longer distances between charges.
-Most electric vehicles can travel at least 100 miles between charging, while some can now travel at least 200 miles before plugging in.
-This is due to ever-improving batteries and EV hardware, which is resulting in notable increases in the real-world range of newer electric vehicles.
-This, combined with quicker charging, often means there’s even less justification for range anxiety.
+One of the main reasons there’s a boom in electric cars is that newer models manage longer distances between charges.
+Most electric vehicles can travel at least 100 miles between charging, while some can now travel 200 miles before plugging in.
+This is due to ever-improving batteries and EV hardware, resulting in notable increases in the real-world range of newer electric vehicles.
+Combined with quicker charging, it often means there’s even less justification for range anxiety.

-Due to most cars being parked for hours on end outside houses or offices, owners will plug in at home, at work, or both.
 So, how can you get your EV charged while you’re out and about?
 At present, there are over 33,000 individual public charging connectors in the UK at approximately 12,000 locations.
 However, the UK’s charging infrastructure is continuing to expand.
+Due to most cars being parked for hours outside houses or offices, owners will plug in at home, at work, or both.

 Not only has Chancellor Rishi Sunak budgeted £500m for fast-charging networks for EVs in 2020, but organisations such as the Brookhouse Group, BP and Engenie are also investing in improving the charging point infrastructure.

-The main reduction in running costs is in fuel costs which are around 70% lower for EVs if overnight home charging electricity is used (12-15 p/mile for petrol/diesel vs 3-4 p/mile for EVs).
-Despite higher energy prices (per kWh) when charging on the public network – around twice the price of domestic electricity tariffs – fuel costs still end up lower than a petrol or diesel car.
+The notable reduction in running costs is fuel costs which are around 70% lower for EVs if overnight home charging electricity is used (12-15 p/mile for petrol/diesel vs 3-4 p/mile for EVs).
+Despite higher energy prices (per kWh) when charging on the public network – around twice the price of domestic electricity tariffs – fuel costs still cost less than a petrol or diesel car.

-Evidence also shows that electric vehicles can reduce service, maintenance and repair costs by more than half in comparison to petrol or diesel alternatives.
+Evidence also shows that electric vehicles can reduce service, maintenance and repair costs by more than half compared to petrol or diesel alternatives.